 Location of Magadha

-Magadha was situated in the eastern division of the nine portions into which the sub-continent of India was divided.
-Magadha was bounded by the Ganges on the north, by the district of Varanasi on the west, by Hiranyaparvata or Monghyr on the east, and by Kirana Supavana or Singhbhum on the south.
+Magadha was situated in the eastern division of the 9 portions into which the sub-continent of India was divided.
+Magadha was bounded by the Ganga River on the north, by the district of Varanasi on the west, by Hiranyaparvata or Monghyr on the east, and by Kirana Supavana or Singhbhum on the south.

 History of Magadha

 Puranas, Buddhist canons and Jains Agamas noted the history of Magadha with the rule of different kingdoms.
 Magadha and its ancient capital Rajagriha were intimately associated with Lord Gautama Buddha and Buddhism.
 Mahabharata also noted the existence of Magadha.
 King Bimbisara of the Haryanka dynasty conquered some parts of Anga, which is known as the parts of West Bengal and Odisha.
 The capital of the Gupta Empire remained Pataliputra in Magadha.

 Magadha was an important city of India because it was the centre of cultural change.
 The kings who ruled Magadha in the 7th century BC were enterprising.
 It was the seat of the Brihadratha dynasty, Pradyota dynasty, Shishunaga dynasty, Nanda Dynasty, Maurya Empire, Shunga Dynasty, Kanva Dynasty and the Gupta Empire.

 Culture of Magadha

 Indo Aryan culture was dominated in the ancient cultural history of Magadha.
 Buddhism, Jainism and Hinduism were the popular religion there.
 Buddhism and Jainism were promoted by the early Magadhan kings such as Srenika, Bimbisara and Ajatashatru, while Nanda Dynasty followed the Jainism.